67L1/DaP-ICoT/README.md

 ```bash
 cd sam2
 ```
-Next, **modify `config.yaml`** inside the `sam2` directory to set the correct paths for your dataset and output locations.
+Next, **modify the `config.yaml` file** located in the `src/config/` directory.
+You will need to set the `sam2_checkpoint` path and the correct path for your dataset.

+💡 **We recommend using absolute paths directly for these settings.**

 After configuring, run the script:
 ```bash
 python preprocess_pool.py
 ```